Article co-written with Jennifer Llewellyn, former OMAFRA Nursery Crops Specialist.

 Nursery growers apply pesticides to a diverse range of plant species.
-In a perfect world, sprayer operators would adjust their sprayer set-up to match each crop.
+In a perfect world, sprayer operators would adjust their sprayer set-up to match each crop, but this is rarely done because of time constraints and a lack of guidance.
 Adjustments in product rate and spray distribution should reflect the plant size, row spacing and developmental stage of the crop and pest.
-It should NEVER be done without a reference point for coverage and a strong history of efficacy.
+Any such adjustments should be performed using a reference point for coverage and a strong history of efficacy.

 The Ontario Farm Innovation Program and the grower co-operator are gratefully acknowledged for making this research possible.